Betrayal Trauma and Post-Betrayal Syndrome

 Betrayal trauma is difficult to recognize.

 You can miss the chaos within yourself by focusing on fixing your relationship with your abuser.
-Recognizing that you cannot change someone is part of the difficulty.
-With cluster B personality disorders (in which case you will have post-betrayal trauma and perhaps C-PTSD), the devastation is complete and total.
-The only solution is to end the relationship, learn why you attracted the personality-disordered person first, and move on with your new life.
+Then you learn you can’t change anyone.
+Cluster B personality disorders cause complete and total devastation.
+The only solution is to end the relationship.
+Learn what you can about how you treat yourself and move on with your new life.

 Tips to Heal From Betrayal Trauma